-6.4 PNEUMATIC OPERATION
+7.2.
+PNEUMATIC OPERATION

-Important IMPACT ON READINGS OR DATA It is important that the sample airflow system is leak-tight and not pressurized over ambient pressure.
+It is important that the sample airflow system is leak-tight and not pressurized over ambient pressure.
 Regular leak checks should be performed on the analyzer as stated in the Maintenance Schedule.

-Note Relative Pressure vs Absolute Pressure: In this manual vacuum readings are given in inches of mercury absolute pressure (in- Hg-A), i.e. indicate an absolute pressure referenced against zero (a perfect vacuum).
+Relative Pressure vs Absolute Pressure: In this manual vacuum readings are given in inches of mercury absolute pressure (in-Hg-A), i.e. indicate an absolute pressure referenced against zero (a perfect vacuum).

-6.4.1 SAMPLE GAS FLOW
+7.2.1.
+SAMPLE GAS FLOW

-The flow of gas through the instrument is created by a small internal pump in the T100 and the T100U, and an external pump for the T100H. that pulls air though the instrument.
+The flow of gas through the Analyzer is created by a small internal pump that pulls air though the instrument.

-6.4.2 FLOW RATE CONTROL
+7.2.2.
+FLOW RATE CONTROL

-The analyzer uses a special flow control assembly (refer to Figure 6-11, Figure 6-12, and Figure 6-13) to maintain a constant flow rate of the sample gas through the instrument.
+A special flow control assembly located in the exhaust vacuum manifold (refer to pneumatic flow diagrams in Section 2.3.3) is used to maintain a constant flow rate of the sample gas through the instrument.
 This assembly consists of: